Pharmaceutical Drug Rebate Aggregator with Disruptive Claim Processing Automation Software

 Opportunities

-Partner with larger firm to show a stronger balance sheet to win clients.
-The company has lost multiple large, “whale sized” opportunites where it beat other bidders on all aspects expect for presenting a large enough balance sheet.
+Partner with a larger firm to show a stronger balance sheet to win clients.
+The company has lost multiple large, “whale-sized” opportunities where it beat other bidders on all aspects except for presenting a large enough balance sheet.

 Hire marketing and sales staff to advertise the software to PBMs and increase rebate volume and percentage for current and new clients.

-Commit resources to enrolling specialty pharmacies, a market segment currently overlooked by intermediaries.
-Specialty drugs yield the highest rebate amount per prescription and have risen to account for 55% of consumer spend.
+Commit resources to enroll specialty pharmacies, a market segment currently overlooked by intermediaries.
+Specialty drugs yield the highest rebate amount per prescription and have risen to account for 55% of consumer spending.
 One fill can return a rebate as high as 100 retail fills.

 Disrupt and eliminate expensive legacy business models that utilize hundreds of employees to manually review, process, and submit millions of rebate claims annually.

-Integrate with existing larger companies to reduce labor cost associated with processing rebate claims.
+Integrate with existing larger companies to reduce labor costs associated with processing rebate claims.

 Explore licensing the company’s proprietary software.
 Multiple parties have already approached the company to do so.

-Identify and educate protentional new clients on specefic drugs rebates.
+Identify and educate potential new clients on specific drug rebates.
 Resulting in higher rebate amounts for the clients and the company.

-Further develop software and relationship with clients by offering a POS feature to incorporate inventory and prescription management.
+Further develop software and relationships with clients by offering a POS feature to incorporate inventory and prescription management.

 Generate recurring revenue by monetizing PHI-free patient health data already being captured by the company's software.

-Achieve scale necessary to file claims directly to the drug manufactures and thereby capture additional margin.
+Achieve the scale necessary to file claims directly to the drug manufacturers and thereby capture additional margin.

 Current Markets

-Market size in this industry is defined by the percentage of overall rebates paid by pharmaceutical companies in the United States each year.
-These rebates flow through a waterfall of intermediaries, primarily PBM’s, to the employer, health care plan, pharmacy, or similar end user.
-The closest available measure of the volume of these rebates can be derived from the pharmaceutical market’s total annual rebates.
-In 2021, the total pharmaceutical market is estimated at $603 billion before rebates of 27%, or $163 billion.
-As rebates flow through the intermediaries’ fees amounting to as much as 30% – 50% are taken.
-This creates a potential market of $82 billion for PBMs and other intermediaries.
+Market size in this industry is defined by the percentage of overall rebates paid by pharmaceutical manufacturers in the United States each year.
+These rebates flow through a waterfall of intermediaries, primarily PBMs, to the employer, health care plan, pharmacy, or similar end user.
+Although a full 2023 analysis has not been released, reports indicate that drug expenditures likely rose in the United States by 6% to 8% overall in 2023 from 2022.
+In 2022, the prescription expenditures were estimated to be $633.5 billion before rebates of 27%, or $171 billion.
+The intermediaries’ fees taken as rebates, amount to as much as 30% – 50%.
+This creates a potential market of $85.5 billion for PBMs and other intermediaries.
+With the projected 8% increase the same figures would equate to $684.1 billion, $184.7 billion, and $92.4 billion, respectively for 2023.

 The flow of rebates to larger end users in this market is controlled by three large PBMs.
-While they control 80% of the market, they have collectively shown little or no interest in winning the remaining tens of thousands/thousands of accounts, leaving over $16bn of potential gross profit to the hundreds of intermediaries that compete and/or cooperate with the company.
+While they represent 80% of the market, they have collectively shown little or no interest in winning the remaining tens of thousands of accounts, leaving over $18.47 billion of potential gross profit to the hundreds of intermediaries that compete and/or cooperate with the company.

 Acquiring, partnering with (i.e., sitting above in the chain of rebates), or licensing its software to the many small PBMs that populate this under-softwared industry.

-More vigorously seeking out and contracting directly with a wider range of small to midsized PBMs or self-insured businesses that are not of size to attract the attention of the larger PBMs.
+More vigorously seeking out and contracting directly with a wider range of small to midsized PBMs or self-insured businesses that are not of size to attract the attention of the larger PBMs (i.e. end users).

-Moving beyond the company’s traditional vertical – health systems– into one or more of the three remaining pharma insurance verticals – Specialty pharmacy, government-provided, and medical rebates.
+Moving beyond the company’s traditional vertical – health systems– into one or more of the three remaining pharma insurance verticals – specialty pharmacy, government-provided, and Medicare rebates.

 Real Estate